Pterodactylus/Ceres.js/README.md

 ```

 ## Basic Example (New Syntax)
 Recently in 2024 we have introduced a new syntax for the Ceres js engine.
+The equations defined must all equal zero when the problem is solved.

 ```html
 <script>